ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Transmissive Self
 [Literature] The Pathology Objects (The Diagnosis), Domain: Psychoanalytic, System Role: Output, Temporal: Dynamic, Operational Flags: Pathology

-A state where the person is no longer generating meaning but "transmitting" fluency provided by the model.
-Unearned and unintegrated.
+A concept articulated by Christopher Bollas: a self-state where the person is no longer generating meaning but ‘transmitting’ externally provided fluency—unearned and unintegrated—formed as an adaptation to a demanding, intrusive environment.
-The **Transmissive Self** is a self that **adapts to a demanding world of transmissive objects**.
+The Transmissive Self is a self that adapts to a demanding world of transmissive objects (e.g., smartphones and social networking sites).
 This adaptation causes the self to **make all speakers and discourses interchangeable**, leading to what was once meaningful reflection ("food for thought") becoming **"mere fast food for thought"**
 **Relations:**
 - Link to **Alpha-Function** (Relation: `Lack Of` or `Bypasses`).
 - Link to **False True Self** (Relation: `Precursor To`).